KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Illumination values are clamped as part of the rendering process during BRDF light calculations meaning that the scene max light values can go above 10 000 lumen / m2.

-Adding illumination above 10 000 lumen / m2 will give the effect of brightening the darker areas without affecting hue.
+Adding illumination above 10 000 lumen / m2 will give the effect of brightening the darker areas without affecting hue or brightness of fully bright pixels.

+A content creation tool supporting this extension shall display the rendered image according to specification when this extension is enabled for the asset
+This is to ensure that users see the same output as is expected from a viewer.

 The below images show 3D Commerce certification models under different illuminations, note that the light is one directional light.